How To Start An LLC In West Virginia [2023 Guide]

 Unlike a sole proprietorship or partnership where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting the business owner’s personal assets.

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, general partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

 – Limited Liability Company

 A comma may be used after the business name and before the end of the name.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 If there is an LLC name you want to use, but you are not ready to register the LLC, you can file the Application for Name Reservation with the Secretary of State and hold a name for up to 120 days.

 If you plan to use a different name from the one that you register (perhaps you want to run multiple businesses under the LLC), you can file for a trade name (sometimes referred to as a fictitious business name, assumed name, DBA, or Doing Business As name) with the West Virginia Secretary of State.

 Before settling on a name, you may want to do a domain name search to try and match your business name and website address.

 Step 2: Appoint a West Virginia Registered Agent (optional)